jefdaj/electionguard-cardano/milestone1/tests/README.md

 17 directories, 0 files
 ```

-## TODO

-- [x] Always tee to test.log
-- [ ] Clearly separate Python scripts that run on the host vs in containers
-- [ ] Should the host ones be a module with its own utils file?
-- [ ] Make `max_examples` configurable at the top script level
-- [ ] Go back to the [election](../election) and [verifier](../verifier) scripts
-      and update them to match the latest code here in tests

 ## Out of scope for now

 There are some parts of the election that aren't checked in the current implementation,
 but seem important to me.
 They should be addressed before doing a production version:

-- [ ] admin can alter election constants without anyone noticing
+- admin can alter election constants without anyone noticing
-- [ ] device can alter spoiled ballot nonces (presumably a voter's personal verifier would catch this!)
+- device can alter spoiled ballot nonces (presumably a voter's personal verifier would catch this!)